Education: academic studies of music and field research in drinking coffee

 Indoors she played in many beautiful locations like The Konzerthaus am Gendarmenmarkt, Berlin, Germany, Bolshoi Zal, St. Petersburg, Russia, in the John F. Kennedy Center in Washington DC, USA, in the Goldener Saal of Wiener Musikverein, at the Tokyo Metropolitan Theatre, Japan, the all wooden Sibelius Hall in Lahti, Finland, the stunning Franz Luszt Academy in Budapest and in the Shanghai Grand Theater, China.

 After a performance in Princeton University she was allowed to see J.S.
 Bach’s portrait (in the private living room of a millionaire).
-Anselma played Schubert in an orange Indian Sari and Tschaikovsky on the Red Square in Moskow, Russia with Valery Gergiev, a very lively “Isolde’s Love Death” with Sir Simon Rattle and a saturnalian Jupiter Symphony with Sir Colin Davies.
+Anselma played Schubert in an orange Indian Sari and Tschaikovsky on the Red Square in Moskow, Russia with Valery Gergiev, a quite american Rhapsodie espagnole with Dennis Russel Davies, a very lively “Isolde’s Love Death” with Sir Simon Rattle and a saturnalian Jupiter Symphony with Sir Colin Davis.

 For many years she has been teaching the bassoon in the Music School of the City of Vienna.
 Anselma’s students were regularly prize winners in national kids and youth competitions.
 She successfully prepared young musicians to studying the bassoon as a pro at the University for Music.
 Being a teacher she noticed a need for some fresh air in the student literature.
 So she started composing and testing new methods.
 Xerox copies of her works were on high demand.
-To make these new books available for a bigger audience, she started a publishing company.
+To make these new books available for a bigger audience and not just locally she started a publishing company.

 Anselma publishes music and essays about being human and other bothersome stuff since 2009.
 She has written commissioned pieces for private individuals and organisations such as the Australasian Double Reed Society, Anciuti Music Festival Italy and Jeunesses Musicales Suisse.
+She was featured by the International Double Reed Society (IDRS) under the title “The Return of User Friendly Bassoon Tunes”.
+Anselmas Music has been nominated the Export Grant by the European Union and Anselma’s artistic work is sponsored by Moosmann Fagotte.
 Her sheet music and compositions for oboe and bassoon are recommended by the Confédération Musicale de France (CMF).